Chart Color Schemes

 Health

-Health performance in Eli Waters is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Eli Waters is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Eli Waters faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 48%, covering around 2,168 people, compared to the national average of 55.7%.
+Eli Waters faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notably high across both younger and older age groups.
+Private health cover is very low, at approximately 48% of the total population (around 2,171 people), compared to 52.5% in the rest of Queensland and the national average of 55.7%.

 Frequently Asked Questions - Health